samerawada92/gitbookHelp/user-guide/web-terminal/user-widgets/market-depth.md

 ## Exploring the Market Depth Widget

-ETNA Trader's **Market Depth** widget enables traders to inspect the current market depth of a specific security.
+TTG-SIM Trader's **Market Depth** widget enables traders to inspect the current market depth of a specific security.
 Specifically, it displays the following information:

 * Equity order book;
 * Quote for selected symbol;